| | The aim of this page is to give a general

 Revolution, the richest and most important monastery

+in France.
 The Abbey is composed of several

 buildings and spreads over almost 15